marcojakob/code.makery.ch/collections/java/javafx-8-tutorial-part7.md

 ![Screenshot AddressApp Part 7](/assets/library/javafx-8-tutorial/part7/addressapp-part7.png)

-I thought I'd write one last part of this tutorial series to show how to deploy (i.e. package and publish) the AddressApp.
+I thought I'd write one last part of this tutorial series to show how to deploy (that means package and publish) the AddressApp.

 *****